tomsWebConsulting/twcsl/Page Edit Keys/README.md

 ## Quick Install

-Add code from file **[page edit keys.html][4]** to Website > Pages > Website Tools > Code Injection > FOOTER.
+Add code from file **[page edit keys.html][4]** to Website > Pages > Custom Code > Code Injection > FOOTER.
 Please see [Add code to code injection][5].
 Read the code for any instructions within.

 ## Make a Donation